-A Performance Incident Response Factor (P_E) value between 1 and 0 will be calculated on a monthly basis (where values less than 1 will result in reduced payment). , depending on how well a Providing Unit has performed in line with the Performance Assessment methodologies, will be calculated on a monthly basis.
-This P_E value will be calculated over a number of Performance Incidents 6 months (6) and reflects how the Providing Unit has performed in line with the Performance Assessment methodologies.
+A Performance Incident Response Factor (P_E) value between 1 and 0, depending on how well a Providing Unit has performed in line with the

+Performance Assessment methodologies, will be calculated on a monthly basis.
+This P_E value will be calculated over a number of Performance Incidents.

-For each month, m, There are two core elements to the PerformanceIncident Response Factor (P_E) calculation:
+There are two core elements to the Performance Incident Response Factor calculation:

-- a) The Monthly Scaling Factor (K_m); and - b) The Dynamic Time Scaling Factor (V_m).
+- a) The Scaling Factor (K_m); and - b) The Dynamic Time Scaling Factor (V_m).